Is Grief Keeping You Stuck In Painful Emotions?

 In subsequent grief counseling sessions, we will work on you acknowledging and feeling your feelings, practicing self-care and self-compassion on a daily basis, and giving yourself as much time as you need to process your loss.
 Everyone’s journey through grief is different—new grief can stir up grief from the past—so your path to acceptance will be uniquely yours.

-Emotionally Focused Therapy (EFT) is a proven and effective modality to help uncover and process the emotions underlying the grief and loss you’ve experienced.
+Emotionally Focused Individual Therapy (EFIT) is a proven and effective modality to help uncover and process the emotions underlying the grief and loss you’ve experienced.
 It allows for a safe, nurturing space to tell your story and to make sense of your loss, and to begin the process of healing.

 Traumatic Incident Reduction (TIR), is another modality that can help you process and heal from a painful loss.
 TIR is a method of locating, reviewing, and resolving traumatic events.
 Once you have used TIR to fully and calmly view a painful memory or a web of related memories, life events no longer trigger you and cause distressing symptoms.